What is API Security?

 andschema validation

 to prevent attackers from injecting malicious data.
-Validate fields expecting a username to accept only simple strings and reject any scripts or complex objects, ensuring the API processes only the intended data types.Rate Limits: Implementing rate limits can prevent an attacker from overwhelming API with requests.
-For example, limiting each user to
+Validate fields expecting a username to accept only simple strings and reject any scripts or complex objects, thereby ensuring the API processes only the intended data types.Rate Limits: The implementation of rate limiting can prevent an attacker from overwhelming the API with requests.
+An example of this is setting a limit of 100 requests per minute on every user.

 Using Security Tokens